Would You Rather Climb a Mountain or Provide Someone Feedback?

 • First off, feedback must be timely (close to the event/action that needs addressing) and specific (directly to the person in a private, respectful setting – we must do away with the large group general corrective feedback when the message needs to be directed to one or a select group of people).

 • People frequently state they want to know when they aren’t doing their work correctly.
-They want to do a good job and feedback helps them make necessary improvements.
+They want to do a good job, and feedback helps them improve.

 • The level of cultural health and the quality of the relationship between the provider and recipient will buy grace for even the most difficult conversations.

-• People may get very defensive, and even angry.
-However, I’ve found that even in the angriest situations, those that are committed to the success of the organization and their team will reflect upon the feedback and they will eventually embrace it and even thank you for “calling them out.”
+• People may get very defensive and even angry.
+However, I’ve found that even in the angriest situations, those committed to the organization’s and their team’s success will reflect upon the feedback, eventually embracing it and even thanking you for “calling them out.”

 • Lastly, there is no better time than today to start providing feedback.